bzsub/th-disease/README.md

 # DISEASE UI

-This is a simple UI where you can assign risks and symptomps to disesases.
+This is a simple UI where you can assign risks and symptoms to diseases.

 ## Technologies Used